 Peru is a member of CAN in agreements related to lower customs duties for goods, sub-regional liberalization of service markets, community regulations regarding intellectual property, land, air and water transport, telecommunications, etc. An important part of Peruvian trade regulations are governed by the commitments made under this forum.
 However, in its policy of trade liberalization with other countries and blocs, Peru deepened the liberalization of trade and the opening of its market for much higher levels, and with commitments that are broader in scope than those arising from the CAN.

-Asia Pacific Economic Cooperation (APEC) is a forum to promote economic cooperation, economic growth, and the expansion of trade among its members.
+Asia-Pacific Economic Cooperation (APEC) is a forum to promote economic cooperation, economic growth, and the expansion of trade among its members.
 Unlike the World Trade Organization (WTO) and other multilateral forums, APEC does not yet comprise a trade treaty or agreement involving obligations.
-However, Peru is active in the work of this forum, and it participates in the definition of the work lines and its organization.
+However, Peru is active in the work of this forum, and it takes part in the definition of the work lines and its organization.

 As it was in 2008, in 2016, Peru will be the host of the APEC forum, the ministerial meetings, and the summit of leaders of the 21 economies making up the forum.
 According to the Ministry of Foreign Trade and Tourism (MINCETUR), APEC countries account for approximately 60% of the global GDP, 50% of world trade, and around 50% of the world population.
 A trade agreement within this bloc (which, at a later stage, could be the agreement resulting from negotiations of the Transpacific Partnership Agreement or TPP) would further open more doors to the world's largest market for Peru's export offering.